sdss/clu/docs/sphinx/why.rst

 - While there is some documentation for ``Tron`` and ``opscore``, and the code is well written, it's also cumbersome and difficult to modify by people that didn't write it.
 It's ultimately non-maintainable.
 - The ``opsctore``/``actorkeys`` datamodel is custom-built and extremely difficult to maintain.
 Standard solutions such as JSON with a `JSON schema <https://json-schema.org/>`__ validator should be preferred.
 - `asyncio <https://docs.python.org/3/library/asyncio.html>`__ provides an asynchronous API that is cleaner and easier to code than using threads.
 It is also more readable and less convoluted than `twisted <https://twistedmatrix.com/trac/>`__ and it's a Python core library with very active development.
+- CLU uses `click <https://click.palletsprojects.com/en/7.x>`__ for parsing commands, providing a well-defined, easy to use parser.